The HACCP system - When should a HACCP system be reviewed?

 HACCP plan template: (Highlighted Monitoring procedures)

-To ensure that the CCPs and other control measures do their intended purpose, your HACCP team is tasked with establishing CCP monitoring procedures and have the responsibility for oversight of production.
+To ensure that the CCPs and other control measures do their intended purpose, your HACCP team is tasked with establishing CCP monitoring procedures and has the responsibility for oversight of production.

 These monitoring activities aim to record a sequence of observations for CCPs and will serve as documentation after the food operations in appropriate monitoring logs.
 They can serve as proof that your HACCP food safety plan is working.